nih-cfde/training-and-engagement/docs/DCC-Tutorials/MIME_types.md

     application/octet-stream
     ```

-Addition of the custom MIME type is similar to `mimetype` utility with creating the xml file and updating the local database.
-Similar to our above example, we can create the `illumina-idat.xml` file:
+Adding custom MIME types is similar to the `mimetype` utility: we can create the xml file and update the local database.
+Following our previous example, we will create the `illumina-idat.xml` file:

 ```
 <?xml version="1.0"?>